hanmsywll/Smart-Healthcare-System/postman.md

 - [ ] Role information is accurate in response

 ### ✅ Role-Based Access Control
-- [ ] Patient can only cancel appointments
+- [ ] Patient can edit allowed fields; cancel via DELETE
 - [ ] Doctor can only complete appointments
 - [ ] Error messages for unauthorized status updates
 - [ ] Token validation working for all protected endpoints